 Budget meal planning helps you to be able to eat.
 Many people, skip meals during the day, especially parents so their children can eat.
 Even a slice of toast with something on it will perk you up and help keep you going.
 A loaf of bread can be picked up from a supermarket for 50p or less.
 Combine with cheap jam for lunchtime sandwiches or jam on toast.
 Peanut butter is another slightly more expensive option, as is chocolate spread.

+It doesn’t always have to be a French tartiflette (delicious as it is!).
 A bowl of pasta will fill you up at tea time.
 If you can cover it with tomato passata as a sauce, that’s extra goodness and flavour.
 A small sprinkle of cheese is a bonus.
 A small chicken has plenty of meat on it and after roasting it and stripping the meat you can use the bones to make a soup.
 Even a basic bone broth is full of nutrients and will fuel you and warm you up.
-Use the shredded chicken with pasta.
+Use the shredded chicken with pasta and sauce.
 If you can’t afford a full chicken, chicken thighs offer lots of meat for their price.
 You can strip them for the meat and combine with rice and some frozen mixed veg for a meal.

 Jacket potatoes are also cheap and make a meal by themselves or with a few beans.
 Tinned potatoes, veg and beans help to bulk everything out.
 Make a ‘poverty pie’, a cheap twist on a cottage pie.
 Put beans in the bottom of the dish, covered in mashed potato and pop in the oven.
 Depending on the pennies or pounds you have, there are options to eat every evening, even if it’s something extremely basic.